epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-04-02-arch-install-log.markdown

 First step is Install Vanilla Arch itself.
 Until you get your first root login after boot.
 The second step is Post Install. e.g. setup Wireless, or setup WM/DE (Desktop Environment).

+If you feel that you are not ready for Arch, you can still improve your skill with other distro.

+* [Learning Stages][link-learning-stages]

 <br/>
 This article contain two parts.